2015 police raids in Turkey: Conduct

 The operations began in the early hours of 24 July 2015, with Davutoğlu claiming that they were directed at ISIL, PKK, DKHP/C and other militant left-wing organisations that threatened public order in Turkey.
 Raids were conducted in 13 Provinces in Turkey, rising to 16 by midday.
-Over 10,000 police officers were involved in what was branded as a 'giant operation against terror', with 5,000 of these officers deployed in İstanbul alone.
-26 different districts of İstanbul were involved in the raids.
+Over 10,000 police officers were involved in what was branded as a 'giant operation against terror', with 5,000 of these officers deployed in Istanbul alone.
+26 different districts of Istanbul were involved in the raids.

 Arrests

 In a press statement at around 14:00 local time on 24 July, Davutoğlu claimed that 297 suspects had been arrested.
 37 arrests had been made in Ceylanpınar in relation to the killing of two police officers in the district by the PKK, while 19 other arrests in relation to the deaths were made in Diyarbakır.
-37 of those arrested were foreign, while 103 of the 297 arrests had been made in İstanbul alone, with large numbers of firearms also being impounded upon during the police raids.
+37 of those arrested were foreign, while 103 of the 297 arrests had been made in Istanbul alone, with large numbers of firearms also being impounded upon during the police raids.

 On 25 July, Davutoğlu stated that 590 suspects had been arrested in the 2 days.

 Istanbul

 Counter-terrorism forces, consisting of over 2,000 riot police and 3,000 other officers, conducted raids in 26 different districts in Istanbul Province, backed up by air forces.
 While police officers were preparing to raid a compound in the district of Bağcılar, the inhabitants opened fire on the officers, with a short subsequent exchange of fire taking place.
 One terrorist was killed in the exchange and was identified to be Günay Özarslan, a female DHKP/C militant who had been wanted on charges of preparing for a suicide bombing.
 The firearms used in the attack were impounded by the officers.
-Overall, 6 firearms and numerous documents had been impounded in raids across İstanbul.
+Overall, 6 firearms and numerous documents had been impounded in raids across Istanbul.

 On 25 July, operations conducted with the aid of police helicopters resulted in several arrests in the district of Beyoğlu.